Last updated: July 2026

 Saigon Deli

 People in the know swear by Saigon Deli.
-Consistently made by people who know what they’re doing.
+Made by people who know what they’re doing.
 My favourite is the Cold Assorted Sub ($9).
-The bread is better than most competitors’, and the portions of meat, pâté, and vegetables are generous.
-Note that the pate’s flavour is a little metallic.
+The bread is fresh and tender, and the portions of meat, pâté, and vegetables are generous.
+The pâté has a slightly metallic flavour.

 → Read the full review: Saigon Deli.